What time is Doctor Who back on TV?

 We finally know exactly when we'll see Jodie Whittaker's Doctor back in action...

-Every man, woman and their robot dog is pretty excited to see the debut of Jodie Whittaker’s new Doctor later this year – but when will Doctor Who actually be back on our screens?
+Every man, woman and their robot dog is pretty excited to see Jodie Whittaker take over the role of the Doctor this year– but what time will the next episode of Doctor Who actually be on our screens?

-Here’s everything we know so far – as well as a bit of speculation about the things we’re still in the dark about…

 When is Doctor Who coming back to TV, and what time is it on?